 A number of things can irritate or impair this joint.
 Sometimes these disorders result from physical injuries.
-However, arthritis can also be a factor, as well as poor lifestyle habits, including constantly grinding your teeth and clenching your jaw.
+However, arthritis can also be a factor, as well as poor lifestyle habits, including constantly grinding your teeth (also called bruxism) and clenching your jaw.

 The maxillofacial surgeon identifies problems that affect this area of the mouth and his or her intervention depends on the severity and pain associated with the condition.
 Treatment can range from simple dental care to complex surgery.
 If you are currently experiencing oral pain, make an appointment with your surgeon right away.

 Being wise with wisdom teeth

 Wisdom teeth are the last teeth to develop, wisdom teeth can cause a number of problems.
 As a result, wisdom teeth extraction is sometimes unavoidable..
 Their growth often poses problems and frequently requires intervention by a maxillofacial surgeon, since these third molars may emerge misaligned.
 As a result, their growth can cause swelling, pain and infection of the gum tissue surrounding the tooth.